Roomba 790 vs 880 – Bristled brush vs Extractors, Who Wins?

 Price

 Right now, you won’t be able to buy a brand new Roomba 880 because the Roomba 890 has taken its place.
-The latter is cheaper if you buy it in Amazon at less than $500!
+The latter is cheaper if you buy it on Amazon at less than $500!

 To Wrap Up